 How Will I Know When My Pitch is Used?

 Some authors are kind enough to notify you when the article has been published, but most publish and then quickly move on to the next article.
-It is a good idea to set up Google Alerts to track whenever your name or your brand name has been mentioned.
-If you have the budget, then there are additional paid services like Brand Mentions that also monitor publications for mentions of your brand.

 A Real World Case Study